Metaswitch/clearwater-readthedocs/docs/Clearwater_Elastic_Scaling.md

         *   `sudo monit unmonitor -g clearwater_queue_manager`
         *   `sudo monit unmonitor -g etcd`

     * If the node you are turning down is a Vellum node, run `sudo service clearwater-etcd decommission`.
-This will cause the nodes to leave their existing clusters.
+This will cause the node to leave its existing clusters.

 4. Once the above steps have completed, turn down the nodes.